dagster-io/dagster/docs/sections/learn/guides/solid/solid.md

 by a sensor -- and computed data -- meaning data that is either created by computing on source data or on other computed data.
 Management of computed data is the primary concern of Dagster.
 Another name for computed data would be software-structured data.
 Or SSD.
-Given that SSD is already a well-known acronym for Solid State Drives we named our core concept for software-structured data a Solid.
+Given that SSD is already a well-known acronym for Solid State Drives we named our core concept for software-structured data a solid.